JerwuQu/ggoled/README.md

 This utility implements the USB protocol, so you don't need SteelSeries GG/Engine Apps/GameSense, and it works on linux.

-There is also a [desktop application](#desktop-application) available for Windows and Linux that shows the current time and currently playing media, along with some other features.
+There is also a [desktop application](#desktop-application) available for Windows, Linux, and MacOS that shows the current time and currently playing media, along with some other features.

 ## Animation showcase